mezpahlan/mezpahlan.github.io/README.md

 ## Draft

-To create a draft do the following:
+To create a draft do the following on the `main` branch:

 1. Run `$ hugo new blog/20YY/MM/DD/post-title` substituting the appropriate date characters.
 2. Edit your post.